Willy Adames Player Props: Brewers vs. Pirates

-The Milwaukee Brewers and Willy Adames, who went 0-for-4 last time in action, battle Rich Hill and the Pittsburgh Pirates at American Family Field, Friday at 8:10 PM ET.
+The Milwaukee Brewers and Willy Adames (.316 slugging percentage over his past 10 games, including one homer), battle starter Mitch Keller and the Pittsburgh Pirates at American Family Field, Saturday at 4:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Twins.
+In his previous game he had a hitless performance (0-for-3) against the Pirates.

 Willy Adames Game Info & Props vs. the Pirates